sammesel/SQL-Least-Privilege-Access-Control/README.md

   It is recommended to work first with the contents on the AUDITING folder, and then use the contents on the other folders as needed

-  note: the database used is a copy of the AdventureWorks sample database
+  note: the database used is a copy of the AdventureWorks sample database<br>
+  You can download a copy of the AdventureWorks database from [here](https://github.com/Microsoft/sql-server-samples/releases/download/adventureworks/AdventureWorks2019.bak)<br>
+  The examples are based on the AdventureWorks2019](https://github.com/Microsoft/sql-server-samples/releases/download/adventureworks/AdventureWorks2019.bak) version - but any version should work with minimal adjustments<br>

+#2 disclaimer

   This Sample Code is provided for the purpose of illustration only and is not intended to be used in a production environment.
 THIS SAMPLE CODE AND ANY RELATED INFORMATION ARE